tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

 **Exercise 4**

-   Update the "mud" item to use a mapping like above, and try the different New options.
+   Update the "mud" item to use a mapping like above, and try the different new options.

 .. note::